 Service to Others

-Community service has been part of my daily landscape for nearly forty years.
+Community service has been part of my daily landscape for forty years.
 Since my first trained position as a thirteen year old candystriper, volunteering has been a steady personal commitment.
 In an eclectic array of contexts (including environmental and human rights groups, soup kitchens, conferences and workshops, arts venues, and crisis hotlines), I have offered support to my community.
-For the last fourteen years, my primary service work has been as a hospice volunteer.
+Since 2001, my primary service work has been as a hospice volunteer.
 I am honored to be called to the bedsides of people who are dying and to support their families.
 I am utterly and deeply moved by their stories.
-More recently, I have been co-facilitating grief and loss groups as well.
-I have also been privileged to sit in the sacred terrain of vision fast circles mirroring the fasters' stories and witnessing their spiritual quest in the wilderness.
-For a short while, I also joined the local Diversion Board for first-time juvenile offenders; I worked with other community volunteers listening and offering guidance using a restorative justice model.
+More recently, I have facilitated grief and loss groups too.
+I have been privileged to sit in the sacred terrain of vision fast circles mirroring the fasters' stories and witnessing their spiritual quest in the wilderness.
+I also spent time serving on the local Diversion Board for first-time juvenile offenders; I worked with other community volunteers listening and offering guidance using a restorative justice model.
 Currently, I sit on the Board of Directors for Life Story Library Foundation and on the Environment Sector Task Force of the Charter for Compassion.
 I am also a partner of the Charter for Compassion as well as an instructor for their Compassion Education Institute.

 I thrive on and am sustained by these experiences of voluntarily serving others.
 When I open to my community in compassion, I am led back to the writing page with renewed gentleness and honesty.

 I currently live in the Puget Sound area of Western Washington, writing and wandering my way through the glorious days of rain and verdant landscapes.
 My story continues to unfold.